sajadkh/apollo-count-pattern/README.md

 $ cp ../FunctionTask2/openwhisk/typeMappings.json ./Task2Input/typeMappingsOpenWhisk.json
 ```
 Then for running tasks, run the related launch file for each tasks which is in ./Application/launches/ path.

+## Custom Scheduler
+For providing these scheduler I extend SchedulerAbstract class which is exist in sc-core package.
+In that file I overrided the chooseMappingSubset function with new logic.
+I extracted the word counts in the text input and divide it into the wordPerBatch count which is provided in input.
+If it is less than 10 I choose Local resources for deploying task otherwise serverless deployment will be selected.
+The builded jar package is exist in ./Scheduler folder and also there are the source codes of it based on [https://github.com/Apollo-Core/SC-Core](https://github.com/Apollo-Core/SC-Core).

+For using this scheduler, you must add jar file into java class path and after that you can choose it in scheduling menu in demo UI.